sa2ajj/myblog/about.rst

 The area of my work is distributed build systems.
-The most actively used system is BIFH -- Beloved Integration Friendly Helper -- a system written in Python that uses a number of technologies:
+The most actively used system is BIFH -- Beloved Integration Friendly Helper -- a system written in Python that uses a number of tools:

+* RabbitMQ
-* AMQP
+* Django
 * MySQL
 * Scratchbox
 * Debian